-- A. To make Catholic School education affordable. - B. To foster a trusting relationship between the parish, the school, and the community. - C. To generate funds so the school has a solid financial base that can more effectively improve programs and services.
+- 1. To try our best to make Catholic School education affordable to all who truly desire and value it for their children. - 2.
+To foster a trusting, community relationship between the parish, the school, and the Catholic family. - 3.
+To generate funds so the school has a solid financial base that can more effectively improve programs and services.